• Skip to primary navigation

 Note: You can do the whole thing in the IP, but I recommend starting stovetop because it will be much faster.
 But if using IP for the entire process, do the first part on saute mode on high.

 1. Optional step for extra flavour if you have time: In a heavy-bottomed pot, add a little oil to coat the bottom then heat on high.
-Toss pork belly in ½ tsp salt, then sear until browned on at least two sides.
+Toss pork belly in ½ teaspoon salt, then sear until browned on at least two sides.
 Remove and set aside.
 Pour off any excess fat collected in the pot but do not wash the pot.

 2. In the same pot add palm sugar and melt over medium high heat.
 Once melted, keep stirring until it turns a dark caramel colour.
 Immediately add half of the stock to stop the cooking; the sugar will harden, this is okay.

 3. Add soy sauce, Golden Mountain sauce, oyster sauce, black/dark soy sauce, white pepper, garlic and the spice bag.
-If you didn't sear the pork, add the ½ tsp salt at this stage.
+If you didn't sear the pork, add the ½ teaspoon salt at this stage.
 Bring to a boil then transfer to the IP.

 4. Add the pork into the IP and also the remaining stock, then cook on "pressure cook" mode on "high" for 20 minutes.
 Let it natural release for a minimum of 15 minutes before releasing the remaining pressure.
 You can place a wet cold towel on the metal part of the lid to help speed up the cooling down process.